 This is a year-round activity, even in the low season (March to July).
 Volunteers have to go for an early morning patrol of the beach to monitor and protect turtle breeding grounds.

 Volunteers are usually free post-breakfast and can utilize this time by reading, exploring the local area, swimming or chilling on the beach.

 Afternoon Volunteering duties Post-lunch, volunteers will be assigned various duties that mostly vary depending on the season.
 Usually, volunteers can expect to work for 2 - 3 hours each weekday afternoon completing tasks to monitor, preserve and care for sea turtles and wildlife (such as sloths, parrots, macaws, alligators and more) in the local area.

 Evenings/Nights Free time/Night patrols

 During the nesting period (from August through February) volunteers will be involved in night-time beach patrols to protect turtles, collect eggs and generally monitor the breeding grounds.

 Being an International Organization, we try to make sure that our volunteers are given the kind of comfort and flexibility they seek.
 In terms of airport pick up, stay, local travel or work and even city tour, we help our volunteers and facilitate everything for them.

 All volunteers are given an Orientation beginning on their project start date.
-Orientation is conducted by the local staff and covers topics such as Costa Rican Customs, Rules and Expectations, Safety and Introduction to your project and placement.
+Orientation is conducted by the local staff at the project and covers topics such as Project Overview, Rules and Expectations, Safety and Introduction to your project and placement.

 During your Free Time